redacademy/vatjss-summer-2017/plugins/business-hours-widget/README.md

-# VATJSS Business Hour Widget Plugin
+# VATJSS Business Hour Widget

 Customized plugin designed for Client(s) to change business hours in their back-end of WordPress.